MCP server

 SubcommandWhat it doesWhen to use

 loginManually trigger the device-code flow.
-Initiates the flow against /api/auth/device/code, prints the userCode + verificationUrl, auto-opens the browser, polls until completion.When the developer wants to link before the meter exhausts (rare — the agent does this automatically when needed)
+Initiates the flow against /api/auth/device/code, prints the userCode + verificationUrl, auto-opens the browser, polls until completion.When the developer wants to link before the agent's first createSimulatorSession call (rare — the agent does this automatically when needed)

 logoutDelete ~/.extentos/auth.json.
 Install returns to the anonymous tier (the installId survives).When switching machines, debugging auth state, or revoking the link

-whoamiPrint install state — installId, accountId (if linked), tier, meter remaining, auth expiryDiagnosing auth issues, before filing bug reports
+whoamiPrint install state — installId, accountId (if linked), tier, auth expiryDiagnosing auth issues, before filing bug reports

 Run any of them with: